 - Email your sales/customer success team to notify them that a visitor has become inactive

 - Send Slack notification to your sales/customer success team notifying them of the inactivity

 - Send the marketing team a notification to send the inactive user a t-shirt (we don’t really think this one is realistic unless you have an endless supply of t-shirts at your disposal… but by all means, brownie points for trying)

-There’s a couple of things to consider before building this part of the zap:
+There are a couple things to consider before building this part of the zap:

-- Email provider: Does your company you use a certain email provider for your company email?
+- Email provider: Does you use a certain email provider for your company email?
 We use Gmail here at Pendo so we would use Gmail as our action app.

 - Scale: using a solution like Gmail might work short term, but long term you might want to consider integrating Pendo with an email marketing type product (Mailchimp, SendGrid, Mailgun, etc.)

 This example will use the native emailing app built into Zapier, but feel free to adjust for the mail client of your choosing.

 Set up action

 There is only one supported action for this and it Send Outbound Email.
 Go ahead and click Save + Continue.